 They may push you to agree because it's a 'limited-time offer', don't feel pressured into agreeing to the new price or deal unless you're certain.
 As negotiations come to a close, a classic salesman technique is to stay silent.
 They want you to feel awkward and fill the silence.
 Make them fill it with a cheaper offer.

 If they won't slash the price, see if they can include any extras, such as free calls or extra channels.
 You've nothing to lose.

 If you fail - try, try and try again

 While unconfirmed, we hear rumours that different staff members have quotas of how many deals they can do.
 Even if not true, it feels like that to many.
 So you may have called the wrong person at the wrong time.
 Calling back a few days later and speaking to someone else may pay dividends.

 Vote with your feet

 If you don't get what you want, you should seriously consider leaving.
-Use our Digital TV deals guide to find the best provider for you.
+Compare broadband, phone and digital TV deals to find the best provider for you.

 If you've got TV with TalkTalk do a channel audit

 Work out what you really watch on TalkTalk and ditch the rest.
 There's no point in paying for access to channels you don't watch and that might be a great bargaining tool.

 It costs nothing for many people, comes with loads of channels, and if you mention it, it shows TalkTalk you know what you're talking about.
 It's a huge weapon to start your haggle with as it's telling TalkTalk your opening offer is to pay it £0, which will hopefully give you more wiggle room to get a top deal.